FC Kudrivka: Ukrainian First League

 The club began to use the Stadium Yuvileinyi primarily for matches in the Ukrainian First League.
 The club was included in group B, finishing first and entering the promotion play-offs for the Ukrainian Premier League.

 On 1 June 2025, Kudrivka secure promotion to the Premier League for the first time in their history after win against FC Vorskla Poltava on aggregate.

 Ukrainian Premier League

 In June 2025, the club opted to use the Obolon Arena for the first season in Ukrainian Premier League.
-On 3 August 2025, the club won the first match in Ukrainian Premier League against Oleksandriya at the Obolon Arena in Kyiv.
+The club signed some players, such as Illya Karavashchenko, Andriy Totovytskyi, Denys Bezborodko and Vladyslav Shapoval.
+On 3 August 2025, the club won its first match in the Ukrainian Premier League against Oleksandriya at the Obolon Arena in Kyiv.
+In February 2026 the club played its home games in Avanhard Stadium.
+On 5 May 2026 Oleksandr Protchenko replaced Vasyl Baranov as coach of the club.